DLR-AE/PanelAero/README.md

 pip install git+https://github.com/DLR-AE/PanelAero.git
 ```
 ## How can I use it?
 In Python, you can import the VLM or the DLM as shown below.
 For further details, please see the Tutorials section.
+This is no stand-alone aerodynamic software but is intended to be integrated in other software, for example for loads and aeroelastic analyses.

 ```
 from panelaero import VLM, DLM